brianglass/anastasis/files/tuesday_matins.md

 **Ode 5.
 The Irmos.**

-<span style="mso-bidi-font-size: 10.0pt; font-family: Book Antiqua">Â“Scatter the fog of my soul, my Saviour, and make me radiant with the light of your commandments, for you alone are King of peace.Â”</span>
+<span style="mso-bidi-font-size: 10.0pt; font-family: Book Antiqua">“Scatter the fog of my soul, my Saviour, and make me radiant with the light of your commandments, for you alone are King of peace.”</span>

 <span style="mso-bidi-font-size: 10.0pt; font-family: Book Antiqua">Foolishly I join sins to sins and there is no looking upward in my death.
 Alas, how shall I appear to Christ?</span>

-<span style="mso-bidi-font-size: 10.0pt; font-family: Book Antiqua">Having suffered shipwreck as on a voyage, I have lost the cargo that you gave me, O Compassionate, and now in poverty I cry, Â‘Do not despise me, O Christ!Â’</span>
+<span style="mso-bidi-font-size: 10.0pt; font-family: Book Antiqua">Having suffered shipwreck as on a voyage, I have lost the cargo that you gave me, O Compassionate, and now in poverty I cry, ‘Do not despise me, O Christ!’</span>

 **Of the Martyrs.**